Attention: NEVI Funding Pause

 • Must be submitted to the Joint Office of Energy and Transportation by August 1, 2022, to avoid forfeiture of funds

-September 2023 - Iowa DOT submitted its most recent plan to the Joint Office of Energy and Transportation.
+• September 2023 - Iowa DOT submitted the 2023 plan update to the Joint Office of Energy and Transportation.